Here’s what we have to say about some of the claims that have been made about Reviews.io.

 This is perhaps the most ludicrous claim of all, since our comprehensive analytics solution provides access to copious amounts of valuable data.
 What’s more, we’ve made it incredibly easy for you, by pulling statistics into ten insightful sections.

-You can access information on email deliveries, including open, bounce, click-through and conversion rates, your Net Promoter Score, best and worst performing groups, engagement, and collated answers to additional questions.
+You can access information on email deliveries, including open, bounce, click-through and conversion rates, your Net Promoter Score, best and worst performing groups, engagement, and collated answers to attribute questions.
 You can even see the most commonly used words throughout your reviews with our Sentiment Analysis feature.